 Kubera Lingam (North)

-- The Kubera Lingam temple is dedicated to Lord Kubera (The God of Wealth) and is located on the north side.
+• The Kubera Lingam Temple honors Lord Kubera, the God of Wealth, and stands on the northern side.

-- Kubera Lingam is believed to be dominated by the Navagraha Deity – Lord Brihaspati (Guru or Jupiter).
+• Kubera Lingam associates with the Navagraha deity Lord Brihaspati (Guru or Jupiter).

 Indra Lingam (East)

-- The Indra Lingam temple is dedicated to Lord Indra (The God of Heaven) and is located on the east side.
+• The Indra Lingam Temple honors Lord Indra, the God of Heaven, and stands on the eastern side.

-- The temple is found on Car Street close to the eastern tower of Arunachaleswarar Temple.
+• The temple stands on Car Street near the eastern tower of Arunachaleswarar Temple.

-- Indra Lingam is believed to be dominated by the Navagraha Deities – Lord Surya (Sun) and Lord Shukra (Venus).
+• Indra Lingam associates with the Navagraha deities Lord Surya (Sun) and Lord Shukra (Venus).

 Varuna Lingam (West)

-- The Varuna Lingam temple is dedicated to Lord Varuna (The God of Water and Rains) and is located on the west side.
+• The Varuna Lingam Temple honors Lord Varuna, the God of Water and Rain, and stands on the western side.

-- The temple is located on the outer girivalam or circumambulation path about one kilometer before the village of Adi – Annamalai.
+• The temple lies on the outer Girivalam path, about one kilometer before Adi Annamalai village.

-- Varuna Lingam is believed to be dominated by the Navagraha Deity – Lord Shani (Saturn).
+• Varuna Lingam associates with the Navagraha deity Lord Shani (Saturn).

 Yama Lingam (South)

-- The Yama Lingam temple is dedicated to Lord Yama (The God of Death) and is located on the south side.
+• The Yama Lingam Temple honors Lord Yama, the God of Death, and stands on the southern side.

-- The temple is located beside the cremation ground on Chengam Road.
+• The temple stands beside the cremation ground on Chengam Road.

-- Yama Lingam is believed to be dominated by the Navagraha Deity – Lord Mangal (Mars).
+• Yama Lingam associates with the Navagraha deity Lord Mangal (Mars).

 Vayu Lingam (North West)

-- The Vayu Lingam temple is dedicated to Lord Vayu (The God of Wind) and is located on the north-west side.
+• The Vayu Lingam Temple honors Lord Vayu, the God of Wind, and stands on the north-western side.

-- The temple is located on the girivalam or circumambulation path about one kilometer before the village of Adi Annamalai.
+• The temple lies along the Girivalam path, about one kilometer before Adi Annamalai.

 Esanya Lingam (North East)

-- The temple is located on the old girivalam path beside the cremation grounds.
+• The temple lies on the old Girivalam path beside the cremation grounds.

-- Esanya Lingam is believed to be dominated by the Navagraha Deity – Lord Budha (Mercury).
+• Esanya Lingam associates with the Navagraha deity Lord Budha (Mercury).

 Niruthi Lingam (South West)

-- The Niruthi Lingam temple is dedicated to Lord Niruthi (The Lord of Asuras/Demons) and is located on the south-west side.
+• The Niruthi Lingam Temple honors Lord Niruthi, the Lord of Asuras, and stands on the south-western side.

-- The temple is located on the girivalam path near to Shantimalai compound.
+• The temple lies on the Girivalam path near the Shantimalai compound.

 Agni Lingam (South East)

-- The Agni Lingam temple is dedicated to Lord Agni (The Lord of Fire and Knowledge) and is located on the south-east side.
+• The Agni Lingam Temple honors Lord Agni, the God of Fire and Knowledge, and stands on the south-eastern side.

-- The temple is located on the right side of girivalam path, close to Seshadri Ashram on Chengam Road.
+• The temple stands on the right side of the Girivalam path near Seshadri Ashram on Chengam Road.

-- Agni Lingam is believed to be dominated by the Navagraha Deity – Lord Chandra (Moon).
+• Agni Lingam associates with the Navagraha deity Lord Chandra (Moon).

 Sathanur Dam, one of the major dams in Tamil Nadu, is located around 30 kilometers from Thiruvannamalai.
 The dam is constructed across the Pennaiyar or Thenpennai River in Thandrampet Taluk of Tiruvannamalai District.